 There’s more to the Icelandic food scene than hákarl and hotdogs (though the latter is a pretty significant piece of the puzzle).
 If your taste buds are your compass, then let them guide you to this island with a surprisingly rich and innovative culinary landscape, with more and more creative gastronomes emerging on the regular.

-While you can (and should!) sample Reykjavík's many outstanding eateries – including the Michelin starred Dill – we've compiled a list of our favourite food experiences, with a focus on local eats and farm-to-table treats, all of which can be experienced in Reykjavík or on an easy daytrip from the city.
+While you can (and should!) sample Reykjavík’s many outstanding eateries – including the Michelin-starred Dill – we’ve compiled a list of our favourite food experiences, with a focus on local eats and farm-to-table treats, all of which can be experienced in Reykjavík or on an easy day trip from the city.

-1. Reykjavik Food Walk
+1. Reykjavík Food Walk

 As far we we’re concerned, there’s no better way to see a city than combining it with a toothsome tasting menu.
 The way to our hearts is most definitely through our stomachs.

-Over the course of 3.5 hours, The Reykjavik Food Walk's knowledgeable local guide ushers you through the colourful city centre, sampling 13 dishes along the way.
+Over the course of 3.5 hours, The Reykjavík Food Walk’s knowledgeable local guide ushers you through the colourful city centre, sampling 13 dishes along the way.
 Icelandic lamb soup, homemade ice cream, seasonal meats and cheeses, fresh langoustine and – of course – the famous Icelandic hot dog are just some of the delicacies you can taste on this tour.

 Good to know: The walk departs daily, year-round from the Harpa concert hall in the city centre.
-It's also an included activity in our Food, Fun & Nature guided small group tour and the Tastes of Iceland Reykjavik city break.
+It’s also an included activity in our Food, Fun & Nature guided small group tour and the Tastes of Iceland Reykjavík city break.

-2. Cheese School at Búrið
+2. Cheese school at Búrið

 Did you know Iceland is the third largest consumer of cheese in the world?
 But what types do Icelanders eat?
 Is any cheese produced locally?
 Come find this – and so much more – out at the Búrið gourmet pantry shop with an Icelandic ‘curd nerd.’
 In addition to learning about Icelandic cows, cheese-curious visitors get to indulge in a selection of Icelandic cheeses, artisanal breads, Icelandic cured meats and a dessert made from skyr, an Icelandic cheese with similar consistency and notes to Greek yogurt.